sitewaerts/cordova-plugin-document-viewer-sample-app/README.md

 same as above with .sh instead of .bat files you may have to execute "chmod +x [filename]" for each of them first

+if you run the app from xcode but work on html/js/css in root www directory: update_app.sh build_app.sh (this migrates the changes to the right folder in the Xcode project) run from Xcode